-With the nights drawing in, now’s the time to consider how to keep your pet happy and healthy during the cold weather.
+With the weather getting colder and colder, now’s the time to consider how to keep your pet happy and healthy during the cold weather.
 We’ve created some hints and tips to help you prepare for a safe winter with your pet.

 Unlike us, our lucky furry friends have a natural way of staying warm in the winter: their coats get thicker to keep in their body heat.

 It’s important to keep grooming this winter coat of fur to make sure it doesn’t get tangled, matted or dirty.
 Brushing your pet won’t make them more vulnerable to the cold; just like in the summer, brushing will help the natural shedding process.

 Matted hair on the backs of dogs and cats can be an indication that they’re having trouble grooming themselves.

 Keep an eye out for this, if your pet also looks stiff and uncomfortable this could be a sign of arthritis.
 Just like in people, cold weather can make arthritis flare up in older pets.
 If they’re having difficulty moving, it might be worth a visit to your vet for diagnosis or advice.

 Pet nails don’t wear down as much in muddy conditions, and particularly in dogs, mud can accumulate around the nails.
 Regular nail trimming is essential to keep this under control (and can also help reduce the amount of mud they track inside!).